back to top

 DIY depth stop collar for drilling holes for dowel joints

-Many of you probably prefer to use masking tape or electrical tape around the drill bit as depth stop, although I don’t like this method very much either, as I always end up drilling too much (a woodworking trick with masking tape is to leave a sort of flag to one side, so that we know we have reached the depth we want when the tape sweeps away the shavings that are left around the hole).
+Many of you probably prefer to use an adhesive tape placed around the wood drill bits that we use in the drill, although it is a method that I am not very convinced about, since I always end up drilling too much (a carpentry trick with adhesive tape is to leave a kind of flag on one side, so that we know that we have reached the depth that we want when the tape sweeps away the chips that remain around the hole).

 Lately, the drill bit depth stop I used most often was the two-pieces depth stop, which stays firmly in position.
 But on a recent project it turned out that that depth stop was too wide to drill in the position I needed to drill.
 Then I remembered a method that I saw Matthias Wandel was using in one project.
 He uses a wooden sleeve as a makeshift depth stop for the drill bit during the fabrication of a table, using dowels and a tenoning jig.